Dream (Japanese group): Debut as 3-member Dream

 On February 28, 2001, Dream released their debut album, Dear....
 The album reached number 5 on the Oricon charts.
 Also on November 28, 2001, Dream released "Get Over", the first opening theme to the anime Hikaru no Go.
 It reached number 12 on the Oricon charts.
+"Yourself", released in January 2002, was the image song for the 80th All Japan High School Soccer Tournament, and the group's last video single.
 On February 14, 2002, dream released their second album, Process, which reached number 8 on the charts.
 Following the release of Process, Matsumuro, who wrote most of the group's lyrics, announced that she was to leave in pursuit of a solo career.
-Dream then released their final single as a 3-member group, "Sincerely: Ever Dream".
+Dream then released their final single as a 3-member group, "Sincerely: Ever Dream", went public on June 10, 2002, serving as a rework of "Sincerely" from the group's album Dear..., with new lyrics by graduating member Mai Matsumuro.
+A promotional video was released on the Dream live 2002 Process DVD.
+The title song was used as the third ending theme to the anime Hikaru no Go.
+This single marks the graduation of the lead member Matsumuro and was released on her birthday, June 10.

 On June 26, 2002, Dream released their final release as a three-member group and their first best album, Eternal Dream.
 On July 7, 2002, Matsumuro left Dream.